Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Introduction

-There are various criteria known for deciding whether a virialized rotating flattened system could be stable. \citet{bib:A2} conclude that a spherical halo with halo-to-disk mass ratio of $1$ to $2.5$ and initial value of total rotational kinetic energy to total gravitational energy ratio of $0.14\pm 0.03$ renders the disk stable (of course, the halo mass beyond the disk's outer radius has no effect and should not be taken into account).
-Their conclusions are supported by many computer simulations and also by linear stability analysis carried out by Toomre for Mestel disk \citep{bib:B6}.
-Note, however, that for nonlinear differential equations (and hydrodynamical description of galaxies leads to such equations) it is not a priori obvious that linear approximation appropriately describes solutions, the more that the gravitational potential also evolves along with matter, thus also the instability modes and the associated spectrum of eigenvalues. \citet{bib:A1} criticized the criterion, as well as various other criteria, to be of little use.
-Nevertheless, he points out, they all lead to similar demands on mass distribution.
-As shown in \citep{bib:A1}, based on \citet{bib:C2} models, one comes to the conclusion that, for stability, total spherical mass interior to the half-mass radius of the disc should be more than twice the disc mass in the same region. \citet{bib:C3} and \citet{bib:C1} find similarly, using their numerical models, that for stability of differentially rotating disks the ratio of spheroidal mass to that of the disk interior to the outer radius of the disk, should be approximately $2$, while for rigid disks the mass could be smaller \citep{bib:C3}.
-This spheroidal-to-disk mass criterion is much more handy to use than the Ostriker-Peebles--like criteria in modeling galaxies, since mass functions of different galaxy components are much simpler to find.
+There are various criteria for deciding whether a virialized rotating flattened system could be stable. \citet{bib:A2} conclude that a spherical halo with a halo-to-disc mass ratio of $1$ to $2.5$ and an initial value of the total rotational kinetic energy to total gravitational energy ratio of $0.14\pm 0.03$ renders the disc stable (of course, the halo mass beyond the outer radius of the disc has no effect and should not be taken into account).
+Their conclusions are supported by many computer simulations and also by linear stability analyses carried out by Toomre for a Mestel disc \citep{bib:B6}.
+Note, however, that for non-linear differential equations (and a hydrodynamical description of galaxies leads to such equations) it is not a priori obvious that a linear approximation appropriately describes solutions, especially given that the gravitational potential also evolves along with matter, thus also the instability modes and the associated spectrum of eigenvalues. \citet{bib:A1} criticized the total-to-rotational energy ratio stability criterion of Ostriker \& Peebles (mentioned above), as well as various other criteria, to be of little use.
+Nevertheless, he points out that they all lead to similar demands on the mass distribution.
+As shown in \citep{bib:A1}, based on \citet{bib:C2} models, one comes to the conclusion that, for stability, the total spherical mass interior to the half-mass radius of the disc should be more than twice the disc mass in the same region.
+Similarly, \citet{bib:C3} and \citet{bib:C1} find, using their numerical models, that for the stability of differentially rotating discs the ratio of spheroidal mass to that of the disc interior to the outer radius of the disc should be approximately $2$, while for rigid discs the mass could be smaller \citep{bib:C3}.
+This spheroidal-to-disc mass criterion is much easier to use than the Ostriker--Peebles-like criteria in modelling galaxies, as the mass functions of the relevant galaxy components are much simpler to find.